The site-wide holiday HERBAL COURSE SALE is here for 5 DAYS only! – Register by December 5th to secure your seat in class with savings!

 If this road speaks to you, then you may be interested in our Foundational Herbalism Courses to understand herbalism basics, safety, time-tested recipes, and more, or our Business Herbal Course or more in-depth Entrepreneur Herbalist Path Package, which both include trusted guidance about the rules, regulations, and specific details of starting your own herbal business.Learn more about our Business Herbal Course

-If accreditation is important to you, and you want the freedom to diagnose, treat, and prescribe treatment options to patients, then you will want to explore the path of becoming a licensed medical practitioner.
+If herbal accreditation is important to you, and you want the freedom to diagnose, treat, and prescribe treatment options to patients, then you will want to explore the path of becoming a licensed medical practitioner.

 Attending medical school is a large investment in both time and money; however, you may be qualified for financial assistance, scholarships, or even the GI bill benefits and 529 college funds!

 Keep in mind that just because you study herbalism at an accredited university does not mean you’ll receive an herbal certification, either.
-However, you can pair your herbal education with training for a licensed profession, like naturopathic medicine or chiropractic, to bring an herbal lense to your practice.
+However, you can pair your herbal education with training for a licensed profession, like naturopathic medicine or chiropractic, to bring an herbal lens to your practice.

 A few accredited universities that offer supplementary paths in herbal education are:

 Whichever road you decide to take, we encourage you to fact-check all your herbal resources to be sure you receive the quality education you deserve.
 Don’t hesitate to contact herbal organizations with questions.
 Review the American Herbalists Guild’s Guidelines for Getting an Herbal Education.
-Read online testimonials of courses and schools.
+Read online testimonials of herbal courses and schools.
 Talk with the teachers behind online programs you are looking into.
-Listen to your instincts and follow your heart if a school or program makes you feel excited, inspired, and seen.
+Listen to your instincts and follow your heart if a herbalism school or program makes you feel excited, inspired, and seen.

 As you continue to nurture your herbal education, you can always explore new paths as they open to you.
 We offer a variety of short online herbalism courses, which serve as inspiring, concise introductions to a wide variety of herbal niches that you may like to explore, like botany, foraging, product development, and more!
 Like all things, your herbal interests may grow, expand, and change with time, which means all the more avenues to explore and enjoy!